Grim-/Outward.Mount/README.md

 ## Credits

--- Iggy + Sinai for allowing me to use some of the code from his Alternate Start mod for the NPCs .
+-- Iggy + Sinai for allowing me to use some of the code from his Alternate Start mod for the NPCs.

 -- Faeryn for their patches allowing mounts to be fed by right clicking the item in your inventory.

 -- AlienVsYourMom and Avrixel for testing and providing feedback.